pyglet/pyglet/doc/programming_guide/image.rst

 ^^^^^^^^^^^

 An "image grid" is a single image which is divided into several smaller images by drawing an imaginary grid over it.
-The following image shows an image used for the explosion animation in the *Astraea* example.
+The following image shows an image that can be used for an asteroid explosion animation.

 .. figure:: img/explosion.png